 So how does fundpnb work?

 Users just sign up through our app and connect their business accounting software (e.g., QuickBooks) to take an advance on outstanding invoices.
 Our technology evaluates key data points about the business and advises on if the business can be funded.
 If so, we automatically initiate a credit to your linked bank account.
-The only fee is a daily fixed fee of 0.1% of the outstanding advance amount, with automatic repayments every 30 days for up to 90 days.
+The fee is a fixed fee of 2% of the advanced amount every 30 days, with automatic repayments every 30 days for up to 90 days.

-If, for example, a business was to request an advance on invoices totaling $3,000 invoice, and they paid it off in equal amounts every 30 days, the schedule and fees would look like this:
+If, for example, a business was to request an advance on invoices totaling $3,000, and they paid it off in equal amounts every 30 days, the schedule and fees would look like this:

 Advance amount: $3000.00